 The idea to erect a monument to the Duke of Wellington was first proposed in 1815 following the Duke's victory at the Battle of Waterloo.
-Following an architectural competition, Thomas Lee Jnr was appointed to design the monument.
+Following an architectural competition in 1817, Thomas Lee Jnr was appointed to design the monument.
 He proposed a triangular pillar supported on a plinth and surmounted by a massive cast iron statue of the Duke himself.
 The whole structure was intended to be 140 feet (43m) high.

 Building work halted